Career Planning & Development

 An intern must have a designated site-supervisor who is responsible for providing orientation, supervision, and opportunities for reflection for the student.
 This should be someone who will be available to the student on a regular basis, and possesses expertise in the area in which the intern will work.
 Even if the intern will rotate through various departments in order to gain broad-based experience, there still should be a single overall supervisor who oversees the internship as a whole.

-When choosing a site supervisor, it is important to choose someone who: Is interested in working with college students; Has the time to invest in the internship, especially during the first few weeks; Has qualities such as leadership, strong communication, and patience
+When choosing a site supervisor, it is important to choose someone who is interested in working with college students, has the time to invest in the internship (especially during the first few weeks), and has qualities such as leadership, strong communication skills, and patience.

 Since an internship is defined as a learning experience, proper supervision of the intern is essential.
 The supervisor serves as a teacher, mentor, critic, and boss.
 Ongoing supervision of the student intern is key to the success of the internship.
 This is especially true for students who do not have extensive work experience.
 The work environment is unlike the classroom in many ways.
 For example, in an academic environment students are used to having clear objectives and receiving frequent feedback regarding their progress (e.g., grades).
 Also, students are expected to challenge their “supervisors” (professors) and focus on new ways of thinking rather than following established protocols.
 Student behaviors that are often rewarded in the classroom can sometimes cause difficulties in the workplace.
 Acknowledging and identifying the different expectations between the workplace and school can help interns make a successful transition to the world of work.

 An effective method of intern supervision is to have a set time-- weekly is recommended -- to meet with the intern to review progress on projects, touch base, and provide feedback.
 Some supervisors do this over lunch; others choose a more formal setting, depending on the culture of your organization and time constraints.